apache/infrastructure-actions/pelican/plugins/README.md

 ## asfrun

-During initiation runs scripts that can be used to create content and static files.
+During initiation, runs scripts that can be used to create content and static files.

 ## gfm

-Pelican plugin that processes Github Flavored Markdown(**GFM**) using the cmark library.
+Pelican plugin that processes Github Flavored Markdown (**GFM**) using the cmark library.

 ## toc